collocations.org

 My eyes strained to make anything out in the darkness.

-slant | bulge, pop
+bulge, pop

 His eyes bulged in fury.

-betray sb/sth, give away sb/sth
+betray sb/sth, give sb/sth away, show sth

 His narrow eyes betrayed his impatience.

-question sb, quiz sb | smile | mock sb | appraise sb/sth, examine sb/sth, scrutinize sb/sth, study sb/sth, survey sb/sth | take sth in
+appraise sb/sth, examine sb/sth, scrutinize sb/sth, study sb/sth, survey sb/sth

 My eyes took in every detail as I entered the house for the first time in twenty years.

-EYE + NOUN
+eye + NOUN

-muscles, socket | contact
+muscles, socket

-I knew he was lying because he wouldn''t make eye contact with me.
+I knew he was lying because he wouldn't make eye contact with me.

 movement